jorgeloyolatapia/DockerRepo/php8.1.6-nginx-debug/README.md

-# PHP - NGINX - DEBUG ENVIROMENT
+# PHP - NGINX - DEBUG ENVIRONMENT

 This environment was made only used for developing solutions.
 ## Description: